-Modern Foreign Languages-

-KS3 & 4 Curriculum develops a knowledge and understanding of the similarities and differences between culture, national identities and ways of life.
-Students are taught to learn a genuine appreciation for European
+Modern Foreign Languages- Develops a knowledge and understanding of the similarities and differences between culture, national identities and ways of life.
+Students are taught to learn a genuine appreciation for European culture alongside the acquisition of language.

-Music- explores and celebrates a range of different music from different groups and countries.
+Music- Explores and celebrates a range of different music from different groups and countries.